Taxation of Fringe Benefits

 The rules for the dependent care FSA are like the rules governing the dependent care fringe benefit:

-The amount of the reimbursement that is tax-free is calculated in Part III of Form 2441, Child and Dependent Care Expenses.
-The employer may limit reimbursements to the account balance, so if $1500 is paid to a daycare center, but there is only $500 in the account and the employee is contributing $500 per month, then the employer may pay 3 installments of $500 as money is added to the account.
+The reimbursement amount that is tax-free is calculated in Part III of Form 2441, Child and Dependent Care Expenses.
+The employer may limit reimbursements to the account balance, so if $1500 is paid to a daycare center, but there is only $500 in the account and the employee is contributing $500 per month, the employer may pay 3 installments of $500 as money is added to the account.